Teeth grinding in children

 A fantastic boost of magnesium would be a smoothie with banana, spinach leaves, avocado, cacao powder, and chia seeds.
 Or a chocolate avocado pudding with pumpkin seeds and almonds.
 Yum!

-I also love getting children into an Epsom Salt bath using magnesium sulphate flakes and a few drops of lavender essential oil.
+I also love running an Epsom Salt bath for kids, adding a few drops of lavender essential oil to the magnesium sulphate flakes.

 Teeth grinding may be a protective mechanism